ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 Trusted Publishers represent a more secure authentication model than long-lived API tokens, however Trusted Publishers are not a panacea.
 The following security model must be followed by users to maintain a secure configuration:

-* Short-lived tokens like OIDC tokens or repository-managed API tokens are still sensitive material and should not be disclosed.
+* Short-lived tokens like OIDC ID tokens or repository-managed API tokens are still sensitive material and should not be disclosed.
 Either of these tokens being disclosed means they can be used by an attacker to publish malicious packages to the repository until they expire.
 * Configuring a Trusted Publisher is a means of establishing trust in some external state.
 That external state (both the IdP itself and the resources managed by the IdP) must not be controllable by untrusted parties.

 It’s recommended to document this security model alongside provider-specific guides on how to adopt Trusted Publishers for the package repository.